dinamite-toolkit/dinamite-toolkit.github.io/_pages/home.md

 You don't need all the access information?
 Head over to our Instrumentation Filtering *link* page, where you can learn how to selectively instrument only the things you're interested in.

-If the logs are getting too big for your storage system, you can use the binary TCP output to send them into an instance of Spark Streaming (or your stream processing engine of choice, with some fiddling) and process them online without having to store massive traces.

-In our *link* blog we will write about case studies, new tools we develop and interesting findings.
+In our [Technical Articles](https://dinamite-toolkit.github.io/tech-articles/) section we will write about case studies, new tools we develop and interesting findings.